kiefertaylorland/pokedex/README.md

 ## API Testing

-The project includes both unit tests and integration tests for API interactions:
+The project includes both unit tests and integration tests for API interactions.

+Integration tests require network access and may run slower due to deliberate rate limiting.

 ### Unit Tests
 Run the unit tests with mock API responses: